 It is common for people to attend support groups looking for guidance, hope, and reassurance.
 Those early on in their grief especially may be looking for evidence that things get easier.
 Attending a group with this expectation may lead to feelings of hopelessness when others in the group, especially those further along in their grief, are still expressing pain, frustration, and negativity.

 What people need to keep in mind is bad days can still happen years later.
 Also, people who are generally doing well in other areas of their life may use the support group as the one place where they can still talk about their pain and their loss.

 It’s important to remember that support groups are not the same as therapy.
 Although group leaders are sometimes mental health professionals, often they are not.
 If you’re looking for a more formal therapeutic approach, you may want to consider talking to a mental health professional.

 Incorrect Information/Bad Advice:

 If it happens at the grocery store, why wouldn’t it happen in a group where everyone is grieving?
-Although you’ll see that there is benefit in the wisdom of others, there can also be a lot of bad information about what is normal, what to expect, and how to cope.
+Although you’ll see that there is a benefit in the wisdom of others, there can also be a lot of bad information about what is normal, what to expect, and how to cope.

 Alcoholics Anonymous has a good solution to this problem, in that they emphasize their collective experience, strength, and hope.
 Take advice with a grain of salt, if it seems to fit for you – great!
 If not, try and focus on learning from the experiences of others and finding hope and strength in their support.

 I think most people attend support groups with the expectation that it will be a safe, judgment-free zone.
 In reality, even amongst people with similar types of losses, there can be a lot of negativity, insensitivity, judgment, and comparing.